dwrobel/flatcam/README.md

 - added ability to turn ON/OFF the detachable capability of the tabs in Plot Tab Area through a context menu activated by right mouse button click on the Notebook header
 - added possibility to turn application portable from the Edit -> Preferences -> General -> App.
 Preferences -> Portable checkbox
 - moved the canvas setup into it's own function and called it in the init() function
+- fixed the Buffer Tool in Geometry Editor; made the Buffer entry field a QDoubleSpinner and set the lower limit to zero.

 21.08.2019